 Deciduous, Evergreen, Herbs, Perennials

 From Eurasia.
-Deep-rooted plant forms a clump to 3 to 4 ft. high, 2 ft. wide.
-Furry leaves set with stiff hairs; basal leaves 8 in. or longer, upper leaves smaller.
+Deep-rooted plant forms a clump to 3–4 ft. tall and 2 ft. wide.
+Furry leaves are set with stiff hairs; basal leaves are 8 in. or longer, upper leaves are smaller.
 Small (1/2-in.-long), unshowy flowers are usually dull rose in color but sometimes white, cream, or purple.
-In virtually frost-free climates, plant remains leafy through winter; elsewhere, it dies to the ground in fall.
+In virtually frost-free climates, the plant remains leafy through the winter; elsewhere, it dies to the ground in fall.

 Comfrey has a long history as a folk remedy.
 Leaves can be dried and brewed to make a medicinal tea, though this use is no longer recommended (leaves have been found to contain potentially carcinogenic substances).
 Herb enthusiasts claim that the plant adds minerals to compost, but think hard before establishing it in your garden: it spreads freely from roots and is difficult to eradicate.

 European native for rock gardens or naturalizing.
 In bulb and leaf, resembles small hyacinth, but 10-i...

 Grows to 2 ft. tall.
 Smooth deep green leaves with yellow variegation have a spicy apple fragrance and...

 Groundcover rose with red flowers.
 Grows to 2–3 ft. tall and up to 4 ft. wide.